Who We Are

 The CTL Advisory Board

-The advisory board provides guidance to the Director in program matters.
+The CTL The advisory board provides guidance to the Director in program matters.
 The current composition of the Advisory Board is:

 - Rick Locker, Natural Science Division Chair, Chemistry Department.